luizbgomide/EclipsePhase2e-ptbr/src/13/07-ais-and-muses.md

 ALIs usually have aptitudes of 10, with a maximum of 15.
 Most have 5–7 active skills, with a maximum of 10.
 Their skills cannot exceed 40 (including aptitudes), with the exception of one active skill appropriate to the ALI’s specialty, which can be 60.
 Most have 3–5 Know skills, with a maximum of 10.
 Their Know skills cannot exceed 80.

+Sample ALIs with skills are listed on [ALIs and Muses](../16/13-apps-and-alis.md#alis-and-muses).
+These listings may not fit all uses; GMs should adjust/swap skills as appropriate to fit their device/purpose (for example, the ALI for a bot equipped with eelware may come with Melee 30).

 ALIs cannot default; if they don’t possess a skill, they can’t use it.
 They can use specializations (which can exceed their maximums).

 ALIs do not get pools, unless a morph, bot, vehicle, or other device they are operating provides them.